Payroll

 The Payroll page manages your entire pay run lifecycle — from creating pay runs through to paying employees, lodging with the ATO, and sending payslips.

-STP finalisation status (read-only): Open Team → STP to see each employee’s year-end STP finalisation status for the current and prior financial year (informational only; lodging is still from Pay & Lodge on each pay run).
+STP finalisation and YTD corrections: Open Team → STP to see each employee’s year-end STP finalisation status for the current and prior financial year.
+Year-end finalisation, re-finalisation, un-finalisation, selected prior-year finalise/un-finalise, and single or selected-employee YTD corrections are done from that page; pay-event lodgement is handled automatically by the Mark as Paid & Lodge STP button on each pay run.

 STP Phase 2 (V1) — what the product supports

 Employee STP income types are SAW (Salary and Wages), CHP (Closely Held Payees), WHM (Working Holiday Makers), and SWP (Seasonal Worker Programme).
 WHM requires a two-letter income stream country code.
-Reporting components covered in the product include RESC (Reportable Employer Super Contributions), child support (deduction and garnishee lines), RFBA (Reportable Fringe Benefits Amount) on the pay item, prior payroll BMS / Payroll ID (Team → Payroll settings) for migrations, and missed pay events (lodge from Pay & Lodge when a run was not reported on pay day).
-Use STP Update in Pay & Lodge only to correct an event the ATO has already accepted.
+Reporting components covered in the product include RESC (Reportable Employer Super Contributions), child support (deduction and garnishee lines), RFBA (Reportable Fringe Benefits Amount) on the pay item, and STP Update events (corrections, finalisation, re-finalisation) from Team → STP.

 Overview cards